 Continue marketing and recruiting efforts in select virtual, social media, and on and off-site job and educational venues.

-Develop a Strategic Enrollment Plan for Graduate Education and International Programs
+Develop a Strategic Enrollment Plan for Graduate Education

-Work with faculty to develop new graduate programs that are needed and appropriate to the university mission, the regional need, and the target audience.
+Work with faculty to develop new and revise existing graduate programs that are needed and appropriate to the university mission, the regional need, and the target audience.

-Work with faculty, chairs, and deans to utilize resources to enhance enrollment in current programs where program evaluation suggest warrant such efforts
+Work with faculty, chairs, and deans to utilize resources to enhance enrollment in current programs where program evaluation suggest warrants such efforts

-Continue to collaborate with Academic Partnerships (over the duration of the respective contract) to market partnership programs
+Continue to collaborate/partner with stakeholders and appropriate entities to market graduate programs

 Deploy graduate assistantships/fellowships strategically to recruit and retain well-qualified and high-performing students in diverse disciplinary areas.